>_promptbook

 Claude can now interact with your computer directly—this unlocks new possibilities for automating dev tasks, testing, and debugging that go beyond code generation alone.

-Why this made the cut: This is an official feature announcement for a major capability expansion in Claude that directly impacts AI-assisted coding workflows.
+This is an official feature announcement for a major capability expansion in Claude that directly impacts AI-assisted coding workflows.
 While it's not a tutorial or deep technical guide, it's a foundational tool update that vibecoders need to know about and will want to explore.

 How is Anthropic releasing new features so quickly?